Ferrari (RACE) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the luxury sports car maker had gained 6.58% in the past month.
-In that same time, the Auto-Tires-Trucks sector gained 23.93%, while the S&P 500 gained 3.39%.
+Heading into today, shares of the luxury sports car maker had gained 3.48% over the past month, lagging the Auto-Tires-Trucks sector's gain of 22.47% and the S&P 500's gain of 4.86% in that time.

 Investors will be hoping for strength from Ferrari as it approaches its next earnings release, which is expected to be August 2, 2023.
 On that day, Ferrari is projected to report earnings of $1.71 per share, which would represent year-over-year growth of 17.93%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.57 billion, up 14.27% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.57 billion, up 14.27% from the year-ago period.

 RACE's full-year Zacks Consensus Estimates are calling for earnings of $6.63 per share and revenue of $6.33 billion.
 These results would represent year-over-year changes of +23.69% and +17.98%, respectively.

-It is also important to note the recent changes to analyst estimates for Ferrari.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Ferrari.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.53% higher within the past month.
-Ferrari currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.53% higher.
+Ferrari is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Ferrari currently has a Forward P/E ratio of 49.22.
-This valuation marks a premium compared to its industry's average Forward P/E of 15.56.
+In terms of valuation, Ferrari is currently trading at a Forward P/E ratio of 47.84.
+Its industry sports an average Forward P/E of 15.53, so we one might conclude that Ferrari is trading at a premium comparatively.

 The Automotive - Original Equipment industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 167, which puts it in the bottom 34% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 125, which puts it in the top 50% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.